 GDPR Penalty Considerations

 While the stated penalties are huge, small and medium-sized companies are also concerned about the effects of the penalties.
 Bad press can severely damage a company.
 This has already been seen in such instances as the Facebook breach.

 Not only that, Article 58 notes that companies found in noncompliance of GDPR might actually be banned from processing personal data.
 This would be the death knell for most enterprises.

 So what are the odds?
 Some companies have no plans to become GDPR compliant.
 They have assessed the cost of having measures in place and are gambling that they won’t be found non-compliant.
 Or they are considering the cost of fines versus the time and money required to become compliant and have decided they will pay the fines if charged.

-Lawyers who have studied the document have stated that GDPR does not wish to levy fines and penalties.
-Their goal is to ensure that the personal data of all EU citizens is protected so that such fines do not need to be issued.
+Lawyers who have studied the document have stated that the goal of GDPR is not in fact to levy fines and penalties, in an ideal world it would ensure that the personal data of all EU citizens is protected so that such fines do not need to be issued.

 The spirit of GDPR is not punitive, although potential penalties are high.
 The aim is to train businesses about the rights of data subjects and to pressure companies to have in place processes for informing data subjects of their rights, receiving requests from data subjects, processing those requests, and safeguarding personal data.

 Those who have studied GDPR regulations say that GDPR power to ensure compliance will be wielded fairly and judiciously.
 Yes, those fines are heavy but there are other tools to ensure compliance that may prove even more effective.
 Before fines are levied it is expected that some of those other tools will include: suggestions for becoming compliant, warnings, and citations.